unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 public ValueTask NavigateToPage(int currentPage, CancellationToken ct) { ... }
 ```

-As with implicitly created command, the `Command` property on UI controls, such as a `Button`, can be bound to the command, `MyCommand`.
+As with implicitly created commands, the `Command` property on UI controls, such as a `Button`, can be bound to the command, `MyCommand`.
 However, since commands created using the fluent API are not replicated on the bindable proxy, the binding expression has to include the bindable proxy's `Model` property to access the Model instance.

 ```xml
 <Button Command="{Binding Model.MyCommand}" Content="Execute my command" />